haraka/Haraka/docs/plugins/clamd.md

     If true, messages from localhost will be scanned.

+- relay

+    Default: true

+    If true, messages that are to be relayed will be scanned.

 ## clamd.excludes

   This file can contain a list of virus name patterns that when matched, are